Cricket pitch: Covering the pitch

-The pitch is said to be covered when the groundskeepers have placed covers on it to protect it against rain or dew.
-The use or non-use of covers significantly affects the way the ball comes off the pitch, making the matter potentially controversial.
-Law 11 of the Laws of Cricket provides that during the match the pitch shall not be completely covered unless provided otherwise by regulations or by agreement before the toss.
-When possible, the bowlers' run ups are covered in inclement weather to keep them dry.
-If the pitch is covered overnight, the covers are removed in the morning at the earliest possible moment on each day that play is expected to take place.
-If covers are used during the day as protection from inclement weather or if inclement weather delays the removal of overnight covers, they are removed as soon as conditions allow.
-Excess water can be removed from a pitch or the outfield using a machine called a water hog.
+A pitch is said to be covered when groundskeepers place protective sheets or covers over it to guard against rain or dew.
+The use or non-use of covers significantly affects how the ball comes off the surface, which can be contentious because even small changes in moisture alter bounce and pace.

+Law 11 of the Laws of Cricket states that during a match the pitch shall not be completely covered unless otherwise agreed before the toss.
+When possible, the bowlers' run-ups are also covered in wet conditions to maintain safety.
+Covers are removed as early as conditions allow on any day that play is expected.
+Excess water can be cleared from the pitch or outfield with a machine known as a water hog.

 Rolling the pitch

-During the match, the captain of the batting side may request the rolling of the pitch for a period of not more than 7 minutes before the start of each innings (other than the first innings of the match) and before the start of each subsequent day's play.
-In addition, if, after the toss and before the first innings of the match, the start is delayed, the captain of the batting side may request to have the pitch rolled for not more than 7 minutes, unless the umpires together agree that the delay has had no significant effect on the state of the pitch.
-Once the game has begun, rolling may not take place other than in these circumstances.
+During a match, the captain of the batting side may request that the pitch be rolled for up to seven minutes before the start of each innings (other than the first) and before the beginning of each subsequent day's play.
+If the start of the first innings is delayed after the toss, the batting captain may also request rolling unless the umpires decide the delay has not altered the surface.